developmentseed/collecticons-processor/README.md

   Options:

   --font-name <name>              name of the font (default: "collecticons") --font-types <val>              font types to output (woff,woff2) (default: ["woff2"]) --font-dest <val>               outputs font files to given destination.
 Output disabled by default.
-Using this disables font embed --author-name <val>    name of the author --author-url <val>     url of the author --class-name <name>    class name to use (default: "collecticon") --style-name <name>    name for for the style file (default: "icons") --style-formats <val>  style formats to output (sass,css) (default: ["sass"]) --style-dest <val>     destination folder for the style files (default: "collecticons/styles/") --no-sass-placeholder  disable the sass placeholder --no-css-class         disable the css standalone classes --preview-dest <dest>  destination folder for the preview (default: "collecticons/") --no-preview           disable the preview --catalog-dest <dest>  destination folder for the catalog.
-Output disable by default -h, --help             output usage information
+Using this disables font embed
+  --author-name <val>             name of the author --author-url <val>              url of the author --class-name <name>             class name to use (default: "collecticon") --style-name <name>             name for for the style file (default: "icons") --style-formats <val>           style formats to output (sass,css) (default: ["sass"]) --style-dest <val>              destination folder for the style files (default: "collecticons/styles/") --no-sass-placeholder           disable the sass placeholder --no-css-class                  disable the css standalone classes --preview-dest <dest>           destination folder for the preview (default: "collecticons/") --no-preview                    disable the preview --catalog-dest <dest>           destination folder for the catalog.
+Output disable by default --experimental-font-on-catalog  includes the base64 string of the fonts on the catalog.
+Experimental feature, may change at anytime
+  --experimental-disable-styles   disabled the style output.
+Experimental feature, may change at anytime -h, --help                      output usage information

 ```
 By default everything will be output to a `collecticons/` folder.
 It includes a sass file with an embedded woff2 font and a preview to view the exported icons.